 All services necessary to enable KPE services on the device are hosted on the cloud.
 However, the Samsung Knox On-Premise server is also available for enterprises wanting to deploy and manage KPE services on-premise.
 DoD implementations are expected to install, configure, and manage the Knox On-Premise servers on enterprise-managed servers.
-Samsung provides the On-Premise server install packages, which are available for both Windows and Linux.
+Samsung provides the On-Premise server install packages and support for maintenance, which are available for both Windows and Linux.